slaclab/surf/protocols/jtag/README.md

 There are two top-level wrappers `AxisToJtag` and `AxisDebugBridge` which support the same generics and the same streaming interface.
 For convenience the latter variant already instantiates a JTAG to BSCAN IP and connects to its JTAG port.

+### Architectures
+There are two VHDL architectures of the `AxisDebugBridge' entity:
+`AxisDebugBridgeStub' and `AxisDebugBridgeImpl'.
+While the latter provides the real implementation described in this document the stub only implements the QUERY command and replies with a `ERR_NOT_PRESENT_C' error, thus informing a software client that firmware support is not implemented.

+The stub appears after the full implementation in the source code so that it is picked by default by the synthesis tool if `AxisDebugBridge' is instanitated without specifying an architecture.
+Therefore, the user has to explicitly request the `AxisDebugBridgeImpl' architecture.

+The purpose of the stub is allowing a design to unconditionally provide the upstream components but optionally use either the stub or the real implementation for sake of saving resources or avoiding the limitations (see below) associated with the JTAG to BSCAN IP.

 ### Generics